 Water, Sanitation and Hygiene.

-We believe every man, woman and child, should have access to safe and affordable drinking water.
+We believe every man, woman, and child, should have access to safe and affordable drinking water.
 We also want to help build healthier communities, making sure that both adults and children have the water they need to complete their working day and concentrate in class.
 We aim to remove all barriers to children’s education, including the lack of access to toilet facilities and feminine hygiene solutions.
-Coupling this with education to reduce the stigma associated with feminine hygiene empowers women and girls, increasing their confidence and dignity and their chances of finishing school.
+Coupling this with education to reduce the stigma associated with feminine hygiene empowers women and girls, increasing their confidence, dignity and chances of finishing school.

 Did you know...

 - The average container for water collection in Africa, the Jerry can, weighs 18kg when full.
 This is the average weight of a 4-year-old child

 - In the UK, we each use on average 140 litre of water per day.
 That’s the equivalent of 6 Jerry cans!

 - 61% of Ugandans lack access to safe water

 - On average, girls and women in developing countries walk 6km each day to collect water – time which could have been spent in work or school